cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/README.md

 If relations are enforced between timeout heights of subsequent packets, safe bulk timeouts of all packets prior to a timed-out packet can be performed.
 This specification omits details for now.

+Since we allow optimistic sending of packets (i.e. sending a packet before a channel opens), we must also allow optimistic timing out of packets.
+With optimistic sends, the packet may be sent on a channel that eventually opens or a channel that will never open.
+If the channel does open after the packet has timed out, then the packet will never be received on the counterparty so we can safely timeout optimistically.
+If the channel never opens, then we MUST timeout optimistically so that any state changes made during the optimistic send by the application can be safely reverted.

 We pass the `relayer` address just as in [Receiving packets](#receiving-packets) to allow for possible incentivization here as well.

 ```typescript